taig/babel/modules/documentation/src/cookbook.md

 # Cookbook

-## Resolve the user's preferred language from the `Accept-Language` header in an http4s middleware
+## Resolve the preferred language from the `Accept-Language` header in an http4s middleware

-Uses Java's `Locale.LanguageRange.parse` to lift the `Accept-Language` header value into an ordered list of `Locale`s and aligns it with the `Locale`s that are supported by the application.
+Uses Java's `Locale.LanguageRange.parse` to lift the `Accept-Language` header value into an ordered list of `java.util.Locale`s and aligns it with the `Locale`s that are supported by the application.

 ```scala mdoc
 import java.util.{Locale => JavaLocale}